POEM: The Yeast Of These

 And peace meal gain

 This poem alludes to nonviolence, Rising/Without flail, but this is not simply a comfortable nonviolence of safe pacifists.
-On the receiving end of violence by the and the , its victims eventually realize that you can't beat the at its own game.
-Besides being outgunned, “non-sanctioned” violence is used to discredit and serves as a convenient excuse to violently suppress — in a “civilized” way of course — social revolutionaries.
-When rising tides of resistance reach critical masses, violence is what the knows best to put down resistance.
-The usually unbroken veneer of civility is deeply threatened when persistent resistance bares the brutish, overwhelming of the state.
+On the receiving end of violence by the state and the powers that be, its victims eventually realize that you can’t beat the state at its own game.
+Besides being outgunned, “non-sanctioned” violence is used to discredit social movements and serves as a convenient excuse to violently suppress — in a “civilized” way of course — social revolutionaries.
+When rising tides of resistance reach critical masses, violence is what the state knows best to put down resistance.
+The usually unbroken veneer of civility is deeply threatened when persistent nonviolent resistance bares the brutish, overwhelming power of the state.
 This is a highly effective weapon in manifesting true civility.
-The needed for such a daring and dangerous venture is rooted in the shared experiences of the many disenfranchisements that the yield.
-The equation of having more to gain than lose in such a venture presents the palpable opportunity and deep root for real social works against such opportunity, when the quo favors one's own personal interests.
-Plus, beyond any simple equation, the humanity gained by living in restores some measure of the humanity robbed by injustices.
-Long the weigh, many realize that peace is the way, and such folks offer another way of living that doesn't re-lie on the dehumanization of others.
+The solidarity needed for such a daring and dangerous venture is rooted in the shared experiences of the many disenfranchisements that the powers that be yield.
+The equation of having more to gain than lose in such a venture presents the palpable opportunity and deep root for real social change.
+Privilege works against such opportunity, when the status quo favors one’s own personal interests.
+Plus, beyond any simple equation, the humanity gained by living in solidarity restores some measure of the humanity robbed by injustices.
+Long the weigh, many realize that peace is the way, and such folks offer another way of living that doesn’t re-lie on the dehumanization of others.

 May you find peace long the weigh and bare its many fruits…